 Under the federal Fair Labor Standards Act (FLSA) and state wage and hour law, nonexempt employees shall be paid time-and-one-half for all hours worked in excess of 40 hours per week.
-Each position at PFMLIA-the Authority is determined to be exempt or non-exempt in consultation with the CEO, Human Resources, and <a href="https://pFMLIA's\Authority's\authority'
+Each position at PFMLIA the Authority is determined to be exempt or non-exempt in consultation with the CEO, Human Resources, and PFMLIA's Authority's attorneys.